defano/wyldcard/README.md

 For cards and backgrounds, their number represents their position in the stack.
 Card number 1 is the first card in the stack, card number 2 is the second, and so forth.
 Backgrounds are similarly numbered by their first appearance in the stack.

-You can refer to fields and buttons relative to all parts on the same layer of the card (`background part 14`) or relative only to other parts of the same type (`bkgnd button 13` or `bkgnd field 3`).
+You can refer to fields and buttons relative to all other parts on the same layer of the card (`background part 14`) or relative to other parts of the same type (`bkgnd button 13` or `bkgnd field 3`).
+For example,

 ```
 add 20 to the height of card button 1.